 - Your domestic partner.
 Your domestic partner is the person named in your declaration of domestic partnership.
 You must execute and provide the plan administrator with such a declaration which states and gives proof that the domestic partner has had the same permanent residence as you for a minimum of 6 consecutive months prior to the date insurance would become effective for that domestic partner.
 You must not have signed a declaration of domestic partnership with anyone else within the last 6 months of signing the latest declaration of domestic partnership.
 Also, the domestic partner must be at least 18 years of age, competent to contract, not related by blood closer than would bar marriage, the sole named domestic partner, not married to anyone else and the declaration of domestic partnership must be approved and recorded by the plan administrator.
-You may not cover your domestic partner as a dependent if your domestic partner is enrolled for coverage as an employee. - Your children from live birth but less than age 26.
+You may not cover your domestic partner as a dependent if your domestic partner is enrolled for coverage as an employee. - Your unmarried children from live birth but less than age 26.
 Stillborn children are not eligible for coverage.

 Children include your own natural offspring, lawfully adopted children and stepchildren.
-They also include foster children.
+They also include foster children and other children who are dependent on you for main support and living with you in a regular parent-child relationship.
 A child will be considered adopted on the date of placement in your home.

-No child may be covered by more than one employee in the plan.
+No dependent child may be covered by more than one employee in the plan.

-No child can be covered as both an employee and a dependent.
+No dependent child can be covered as both an employee and a dependent.